Skip to main content

 Today is my last day at [Company Name], so I wanted to send a short note before I sign off.

-I am looking forward to what comes next, but I will miss the people here and the small moments that made the work enjoyable.
+I am looking forward to what comes next, but I will miss the people here and the small moments that made work enjoyable.

 Please feel free to stay in touch.
 You can reach me at [Personal Email] or connect with me on [LinkedIn Profile].